open-telemetry/oteps/text/0093-metric-instruments.md

 There are potential incompatibilities related to the input range of existing exporters and the new instruments.
-For example, a Prometheus Histogram is used to capture distribution with non-negative values.
+For example, a Prometheus Histogram is used to capture a distribution with non-negative values.
 This proposal does not specify a standard AbsoluteDistribution instrument, which has the corresponding input-range restriction.